 Table 1.
-Our Design Principles as Expressed in Our Initiatives
+Our Design Principles as Expressed in Our Programs

-Program Element Design Principle Student Initiative Community Initiative Leaders Initiative
+Program Element Design Principle In-School Programs Out-of-School Programs Leadership Programs

-Believe ٥ Ocean Science Is Our Platform.
+eve ٥ Ocean Science Is Our Platform.

-٥ Our Programming Reflects Community Priorities.
+0 Our Programming Reflects Community Priorities.

 ٥ We Share the "Spark".

-۵ Our Programming Is Hands-On.
+٥ Our Programming Is Hands-On.

-٥ Our Students Make a Difference.
+0 Our Students Make a Difference.

+0 Our Students Model Science Leaders.

-1 Mentoring Plays an Important Role.
+Believe - Mentoring Plays an Important Role.

-1 Our Educators Are Science Role Models.
+- Our Educators Are Science Role Models.

-1 Science Leaders Share Their Stories.
+Science Leaders Share Their Stories.

-1 Our Students Model Scientists.

-~ We Build a Community of Support.

-~ Our Students Practice Decision-making and Responsible Behaviors.

-~ We Encourage Reflection.
+P We Provide Coaching to Practice a Growth Mindset.

+r We Teach Tools to Support Strong Hearts and Minds

+r We Teach Tools to Support Healthy Bodies

-Achieve 0 Our Programming is Connected.
+Achieve (2) Our Programming is Connected.

-P We Foster Self-Awareness and Self- Management.

-r We Foster Critical Thinking Skills.
+P We Teach Tools to Support Learning

-~ Our Students Build Math Skills
+P Our Students Build Math Skills

-P Our Students Achieve Academically
+r Our Students Achieve Academically

 Lead P We Foster Social Awareness and Relationship Building Skills.

-~ We Provide Practical Tools and Support for college and career.
+P We Provide Practical Tools and Support for College and Career.